 Click the Calculate Displayed Structure button to display the impedance value of the structure with the current parameters.
 The parameters may then be varied to alter the value of the final impedance.
-In the example above the user can vary the trace width in order to approach the value of the target impedance; other parameters are changed by modifying the stackup dimensions (for example, core thickness H1.)
+In the example above the trace width can be fine-tuned in order to approach the value of the target impedance; other parameters are changed by modifying the stackup dimensions (for example, core thickness H1.)

-Hint: clicking Apply All in the Structure Control dialog adds a single instance of all structures matching the stackup layer and the chosen criteria; the user can then choose the structure producing the value nearest the target impedance and delete the structures that are not needed.
+Hint: clicking Apply All in the Structure Control dialog adds a single instance of all structures matching the stackup layer and the chosen criteria; the designer can then choose the structure producing the value nearest the target impedance and delete the structures that are not needed.